 Lower Back Protocol with Fascial Release

 Lower back pain affects millions of people and can make everyday tasks feel like a challenge.
 From sitting at a desk to sinking into a turtle-back while doomscrolling, that persistent ache or stiffness limits your movement and lowers your quality of life.
 What if you could address the root cause of your discomfort instead of just masking the symptoms?
 Based on my experience, a targeted approach using myofascial release combined with muscle work can do just that.
 This method helps your lower back release tension, restore smooth movement, and ease discomfort in a way that feels natural and lasting.
+If you're visiting or living in Las Vegas, massage therapy might help your lower back pain.
+Book time on my massage table by clicking here.

 Understanding Lower Back Pain and Fascia